davidhyongae2/Election-Results/README.md

 ![Figure5](https://github.com/davidhyongae2/Election-Results/blob/main/Figure5.png) </br>

 ## Summary
-This script can be used in a similar format by giving three columns of ID, county and candidates in different locations or year.
+This script can be used in a similar format by giving three columns of ID, county, and candidates in different locations or years.
 </br> It can also be used to determine who lost this election, based on the number of votes within this county. </br>